trueagi-io/hyperon-pln/metta/synthesis/README.md

-# Program Synthesis Experiments
+# Program Synthesis

-Contains a number of experiments to implement program synthesis, and thus by extension reasoning, in MeTTa.

-- `synthesize-via-type-checking.metta`: experiment to implement a
-  synthesizer from scratch attempting to use the type checker to check the validity of combinations.
-It fails because the type checker is static.

-- `synthesize-via-superpose.metta`: experiment similar to
-  `synthesize-via-type-checking.metta` but simplified by using superposition.
-It fails for the same reason.

-- `unify-via-let.metta`: experiment to demonstrate that full syntactic unification can be achieved with the `let` operator.

-- `unify-via-case.metta`: same as `unify-via-let.metta` but it uses
-  `case` instead of `let`.
+Contains a unifier and a generic program synthesizer.

 - `Unify.metta`: define unify and unify* operators.
+Like `let` and `let*` but rely on `case` to discard not fully reduced branches.

 - `UnifyTest.metta`: test unify and unify*.

-- `non-determinism.metta`: experiment with non-determinism.

-- `synthesize-via-let.metta`: experiment to demonstrate that program synthesis can be achieved by combining unification via `let` and non-determinism.

-- `synthesize-via-let-test.metta`: contains a dozen+ tests of program synthesis via let.
-It shows that forward chaining, backward chaining, type inference and more can be accomplished with this simple technique.

-- `synthesize-via-case.metta`: same as `synthesize-via-let.metta` but
-  it uses `case` instead of `let`.
-The advantage is that it ignores branches that are not fully reduced.

-- `synthesize-via-case-test.metta`: same as
-  `synthesize-via-let-test.metta` but it uses `case` instead of `let`.

-- `Synthesize.metta`: Fully fledged program synthesizer based on `synthesize-via-case.metta`.
+- `Synthesize.metta`: Generic program synthesizer based on `case`.
+It was meant to be using `unify` and `unify*`, however using `case` directly, even though not as pretty, is faster.
+For an example of synthesizer based on `unify`, see `experiments/synthesize-via-unify.metta`.

 - `SynthesizeTest.metta`: Tests for `Synthesize.metta`.

-- `self-contained-synthesize.metta`: Self-contained version of
-  `Synthesize.metta` and `SynthesizeTest.metta`.
+- `experiments`: folder containing a number of experiments leading to that particular implementation.